 Last week, my very first English book calledThe Happiness Journal, was published on Thanksgiving Day 2019, through Amazon.
 It’s now available in Kindle format only.
 The paperback would be out in 1-2 months.
 I think it would be a great gift to everyone on this occasion of the year, the moments of emotions, the moments of celebration, the moments of family, the moments of wishes, the moments of praying, the moments of planning, and yes, the moments of happiness.
 Ultimately, we are all seeking for happiness.
 Yet, are we steering on the right path?
 I wish we all are.

-However, the more I grow up during the course of my happiness journey, the more I realize that on the theory / concept side, happiness is very simple.
+The more I grow up during the course of my happiness journey, the more I realize that on the theory / concept side, happiness is very simple.
 Yet it’s so hard to “implement” it into our life.
 I think that it’s not just me struggling in finding and realizing it… But many of us out there would share with me those challenges on your own happiness journey.

 Well, I’m not native English speaker.
 Much of the content in this book is translated from Vietnamese blog posts, all by myself.
 I am using a very simple English, as I don’t want it to be complicated with too many complex vocabularies.
 Sometimes, you would find a few common, simple and repeated grammar issues, usually made by foreigners.
 I hope you understand why it is so.